ChromeDevTools/devtools-frontend/front_end/panels/timeline/README.md

 1. `TimelineDetailsView` to ensure the details at the bottom of the panel reflect only the active time range.
 2. `TimelineFlameChartView` to ensure the main canvas with the tracks is redrawn as the user changes views.
 3. `TimelineMiniMap` as mentioned above, to update the minimap as required.

+## Serializing and Deserealizing Events

+Serializing/Deserializing events allows for the creation of data (such as annotations) associated with events and enabling to save them to/load them from the trace file.
+Several classes handle the serialization and application of these serialized annotations:

+1. `SyntheticEventsManager` - stores all synthetic events based on a raw event.
+They are stored in an array indexed by the position the corresponding raw events have in the `Model::rawEvents` array.
+The `SyntheticEventsManager` needs to be called by handlers as synthetic events are created.
+To enforce this we make use of a branded type called `SyntheticEntry`, which the `SyntheticEventsManager` adds to trace-event-like objects.
+Having a single place where all synthetic events are stored allows us to easily map from a synthetic event key back to the event object.

+2. `EventsSerializer` - is responsible for event serialization.
+It generates the string key saved into the trace file and maps the key back to the corresponding Event (after reading keys from the trace file).
+To perform this mapping, it retrieves the raw event array registered by `SyntheticEventsManager` at the id extracted from the key.
+For profile calls, a binary search is conducted on the complete profile call list to efficiently find a match based on the sample index and node id retrieved from the string key.

+3. `ModificationsManager` - Takes the serialized modifications (ex. annotations, breadcrumbs, track customisations) in a trace file (under `metadata.modifications`) and applies it to the current timeline after `EventsSerializer` mapped the keys to events (by initializing `EntriesFilter` with the loaded modifications), as well as creates the object that gets saved under `metadata.modifications` when a trace file with modifications is saved.